WSP-LAB/PrivateInvestigator/README.md

 Instructions below analyze the main experiment results obtained by preceding main experiments, so the main experiments above should be executed before running the below analysis experiments.
-Each script reproduces the results in Section 5 and 6, and all experiments are denoted with the corresponding result table and figure in our paper.
+Each script reproduces the results in Sections 5 and 6, and all experiments are denoted with the corresponding result table and figure in our paper.
 Note that each analysis experiment could be executed independently.